 My photography, however, “focuses” on opportunities I cannot plan for.
 I always carry my camera when flying, out of its case and ready for action.
 So while my shots might not always technically match those of the pros, I often catch things they might have missed. (“Sunset Rains”, for example, was captured on a routine flight where few pilots would have brought their cameras.)
 That being said, following are my tips.

 - Smartphone aerial shots are often fine for social media posting, but use a quality digital camera if you have any aspirations to print or publish your photographs.
 After all, you can’t go back and retake the photo!
 This camera should be a recent model capturing “high dynamic range” that collects additional shadow and highlight recovery information.
 This is particularly important in high-contrast light areas such as the US mountain West.

 - High resolution is important both to capture detail on the ground, and because post-cropping is often required.

 - Also, because post-processing is almost always required, it is best to shoot RAW files.
 (I shoot RAW+JPEG.)

 - Identify the clearest, least distorting shooting directions from your cockpit.
 Usually this will be through side windows.
-Shooting forward is less predictable because the windshield’s compound curves add distortion, plus you may be photographing through a propeller.
+Shooting forward rarely yields good results because the windshield’s compound curves add distortion, plus you may be photographing through a propeller.

 - Early morning and late in the day offer the most dramatic lighting.
 Midday offers saturated colors but few shadows for contrast.